BestTimesToVisit.com Logo

 culture

-Embrace the 'fjaka' – a Dalmatian state of mind that's essentially a relaxed, unhurried approach to life.
-Don't be surprised if service in cafes is a bit slower; it's part of the charm, so sit back, enjoy a coffee, and soak in the atmosphere.
+Embrace the 'fjaka' – a Dalmatian state of mind that's like a relaxed, unhurried approach to life.
+Don't be surprised if service in cafes is a bit slower; it's part of the charm.
+Enjoy a leisurely coffee, people-watch, and soak in the Mediterranean pace.

 food